 Sprint’s network improvement continues

-Network performance is the key factor that affects a telecom company’s customer retention.
-Sprint’s (S) network continues to improve and is performing at peak levels despite its capex reductions.
+Network performance is the key factor that affects customer retention for any telecom company.
+Sprint’s (S) network continues to improve and has actually been performing at best-ever levels, despite reductions in its capital expenditure or capex.

-In its Fastest Mobile Networks report, PC Magazine indicated that Sprint offered faster average download speeds versus AT&T and T-Mobile.
-Additionally, Sprint exceeded Verizon in terms of reliability.
+PC Magazine’s Fastest Mobile Networks report indicated that Sprint offered faster average download speeds than both AT&T (T) and T-Mobile (TMUS).
+Sprint also beat Verizon Communications (VZ) in terms of reliability.